mapping-marine-spp-vuln/spp_vuln_mapping/_TODO.md

     - fishing? this seems like it needs a discussion
     - land-based pollutants
 - calculate species sensitivity to the relevant stressors, both direct matches and gapfill
-- identify species in IUCN data that match species in our vulnerability dataset; separate into direct and gapfilled at genus/family/order levels.
+- identify species in AquaMaps data that match species in our vulnerability dataset; separate into direct and gapfilled at genus/family/order levels.

 Calculate CHI on species range:
 - calculate impact across range: sum of [species presence] $\times$ [stressor vulnerability] $\times$ [stressor intensity] across range